 2022: Work was to be completed by 2022, but the COVID-19 pandemic and war in Ukraine delayed plans.

-2023: The Real Madrid stadium upgrade is expected to be fully completed in December 2023.
+2023: The Real Madrid stadium upgrade is completed in December 2023.

-How to do a Real Madrid stadium tour at the Santiago Bernabeu?
+How do you do a Real Madrid stadium tour?

 Further reading on the Real Madrid stadium renovation: